Wonder, How better editors or proofreaders evaluate an article to make it error-free?

-If you are wondering, how I designed it, I used Photoshop for that.
+(Wondering, how I designed it… I used Photoshop for that.
 Yups!
-I’m a graphic designer too.
-You can read my custom youtube thumbnail article to understand how I design thumbnails.
-Moving on!
+I’m a graphic designer too).

-Then either it should end with ‘.’ (period) or ‘;’ (semicolon) at the end of every sentence or any symbol should be avoided.
+Then either it should end with ‘.’ (period) or ‘;’ (semicolon) at the end of every sentence.
+Any other symbol should be omitted.

 In academic writing, authors take different researchers’ name in proving their claim.
-Now, you have to Google every name cited, verifying it is correctly spelt.
+Now, you have to Google every name cited, verifying it’s correctly spelt.

-Error 8 – Incorrect style of headings and title.
+Error 8 – Incorrect style of Headings & Title.

 This is slightly difficult.
 So, I always suggest you do it in the end.